Tetrakern/fictioneer/FAQ.md

 Yes, you can use the theme for multiple authors.
 Just enable the option to "display authors on cards and posts" under **Fictioneer > General** and assign the author role as needed.
 Do not make everyone an administrator!
 Keep also in mind that huge visitor counts will require a more powerful server.
 The theme is intended for individuals and small collectives.

 If you want to display multiple authors **per story or chapter,** you need to check the "Enable advanced meta fields" option under **Fictioneer > General > Compatibility.** This will display several extra inputs that most sites just do not need, hence they are hidden by default.
-Note that the co-author field is a comma-separated list of IDs (i.e. positive numbers), not names.
+Note that the co-authors field is a comma-separated list of IDs (i.e. positive numbers), not names.

 #### Q: Can this be an archive for user contributed content?